-You ran next build and saw the red text:
+You ran next build and saw output like this:

 Route (app) Size First Load JS

-+ First Load JS shared by all routes 407 kB
++ First Load JS shared by all 101 kB

 ○ (Static) prerendered as static content